Tosinkuzzy/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Note that during interviews for Python positions, you will most likely have to answer to these type of questions.

 All your answers should be only one line in a file.
 No space before or after the answer.
+Resources
+Read or watch:

+9.10.
+Objects and values
+9.11.
+Aliasing
+Immutable vs mutable types
+Mutation (Only this chapter)
+9.12.
+Cloning lists
+Python tuples: immutable but potentially changing

+Learning Objectives
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google: